Aimnor/Aimnor/rendercv_output/Marion_FABRE_CV.md

 	- Self-training in Quality Assurance (QA) practices
 	- Gathering internal QA needs
 	- Benchmarking testing frameworks
-- Development and maintenance of a test driver and test portfolio for Quandela's Cloud platform (outsourced project):
+- Development and maintenance of a test driver and test portfolio for [Quandela's Cloud Solution](https://cloud.quandela.com/) (outsourced project):
 	- Developing a test driver with Cucumber framework (Behave - Python), GUI and REST API testing (Selenium, Requests...)
 	- Creating a test portfolio by writing test scenarios using Gherkin syntax
 	- Deployment of release candidate app version to test (docker)